phicode/philib/README.md

 philib
 ======

-philib is a small java utilities library.
+philib is a small java library containing utility classes.
 Most of these utilities have been written because they are/where missing in other libraries.

 See the [javadoc](https://bind.ch/philib/apidocs) API overview for a list of packages that might be of interest.